vandresen/DatabaseManager/README.md

 * Transfer well data from one PPDM database, LAS or csv files to a PPDM database
 * Create a index for repository
 * Manage data QC and prediction rules
-* Execute QC rules and view result
-* Execute prediction rules and view result
+* Dataops that includes data transfer, indexing data qc and predictions
+* result viewer for data qc issues and predictions

 This tool is built for the cloud generation.

-## Projects
+## Projects and folders
+* Services - Contains micro services
 * DatabaseManager.Common - Common dll's used by all projects
 * DatabaseManager.BlazorComponents - Common blazor components that can be used in custom User Interaces
 * DatabaseManager.ServerLessClient - Serverless client using App functions to manage PPDM